Kia K5: Kia Optima Convertible Concept

 The Kia Optima Convertible Concept was shown in 2015; a 4-door concept car similar to the Kia Optima sedan without a roof and rear-hinged doors for the rear passengers in place of the front-hinged doors of the production car.

 Fifth generation (DL3; 2019)

 The fifth generation Optima is badged as the K5 worldwide.
 It was first unveiled in November 2019 and released in South Korea on 12 December 2019.
-Its overall design is similar to that of the Sonata, with a fastback-like profile, a trend that began in the 1940s.
+Its overall design is similar to that of the Sonata, with a fastback-like profile.
 However, the styling is unique, featuring Z-shaped running lights, a textured grille and a chrome strip that runs along the window line and becomes more prominent at the C-pillar.
 The interior has been redesigned significantly as well, with an optional 12.3-inch digital cluster and 10.3-inch center screen, augmented by Apple CarPlay and Android Auto and an optional 12-speaker Bose audio system.